Offroadcode/Genesis/README.md

 For simplicity, there's a single Gulp task.

+If you're using a Windows machine you can simply double-click the `StartDev.bat` file in the root of the site and it'll launch the Gulp task for you.
+If you're not, just run it as normal in a command line and use:

 * `gulp` - Watch, compile, concatenate for JS and Sass and cache bust

 Some more complicated projects may also make use of Webpack for compiling react but this will be documented on a project by project basis.